45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 1. The 16th World's Top Ten Food Book Awards.

-2. Collected very representative chocolate desserts from around the world, divided the operation levels according to difficulty, and explained the secrets of making chocolate desserts in a concise way so that readers can learn step by step according to their own level.
+2. Collected very representative chocolate desserts from around the world, divided the operation levels according to difficulty, and explained the secrets of making chocolate desserts concisely so that readers can learn step by step according to their own level.

-3. In order to make it easier for readers to master the recipes introduced in the book, all recipes have been actually operated by pastry chefs and students of Valrhona Chocolate School, and are highly operable.
+3. To make it easier for readers to master the recipes introduced in the book, all recipes have been operated by pastry chefs and students of Valrhona Chocolate School and are highly operable.

 23. Maison Lenôtre Haute création by Guy Klenzer